 Relays of BBC World Service (98.1 FM in Lusaka and Kitwe) and Radio France Internationale are on the air.
 There are scores of local radio stations.
 Multichannel pay-TV is available.

 There were more than 2.3 million internet users by 2014 (Internetlivestats.com).
 News websites Zambian Watchdog and Zambia Reports were blocked by ISPs in 2013, says Freedom House.

 - The Post - private

-- Zambia National Broadcasting Corporation (ZNBC) - state-run radio operates three services; multilingual Radio 1 and English-language Radio 2 and Radio 4
+- Zambia National Broadcasting Corporation (ZNBC) - state-run, operates multilingual Radio 1 and English-language Radio 2 and Radio 4

 - Radio Icengelo - church-owned, Kitwe